andyatkinson/andyatkinson.github.io/_posts/2021-05-12-jwt-jwk-jwks.md

 featured: true
 ---

 Authentication and authorization with JSON technologies can be a confusing mess of of acronyms, so this post is an attempt to sort these out.
+This post including the title, is very similar to [Red Thunder: JWTs?
+JWKs? ‘kid’s? ‘x5t’s?
+Oh my!](https://redthunder.blog/2017/06/08/jwts-jwks-kids-x5ts-oh-my/).
+Check their post out as well which was helpful diagrams.

 NOTE TO READER: This Post is in progress and being edited for technical accuracy.
 If you see errors please contact me.